T-Moody/NetworkRobot/README.md

 ## Help

-If the robot inputs are backwords, just change the sign for the motor values.
+If the robot inputs are backwards, just change the sign for the motor values.

 ## Authors